- Table of Contents

 Enhanced safety

 The fundamental objective of a HAZID study is to enhance safety within an organisation.
-By systematically identifying and assessing hazards, organisations can implement appropriate safety measures and controls.
-This not only minimises the probability of accidents but also fosters a safer working environment for employees.
-Employees, knowing that their safety is a priority, are likely to be more engaged and productive, contributing to a positive safety culture.
+Organisations can implement appropriate safety measures and controls by systematically identifying and assessing hazards.
+This minimises the probability of accidents and fosters a safer working environment for employees.
+Employees who know that their safety is a priority are likely to be more engaged and productive, contributing to a positive safety culture.

 Cost savings